HomeProductionCropsHow to Successfully produce Crops in the Erratic Rainfall Pattern

 2. Do not disturb the soil.

 In other words, do not till the soil.
 Turning the soil either manually or mechanically changes the soil structure and encourages erosion, leaching of nutrients and others.
-It is important you leave the soil intact if you are to successfully produce crops.
+You must leave the soil intact if you are to successfully produce crops.
 That promotes all the factors that help plant growth.
 Know more »

 Read also: 5 Commercial Fish Types For Productive Fish Farming In Africa